Norway’s most scenic train rides

 Ride a rail tricycle

-Rail tricycles (dresin in Norwegian) were used by fettlers to check the condition of railway lines.
+Rail tricycles, also known as draisines, were used by fettlers to check the condition of railway tracks.
 Riding them is a great way to travel along tracks that no longer are in use, and has become a popular activity, especially for families with children.
 You can try this in Flekkefjordbanen, south of Jæren; Valdresbanen in Valdres; Namsosbanen in Trøndelag, Numedalsbanen, north of Kongsberg, and Rjukanbanen in Telemark.

 Thamshavn Line: Norway's first electrical railway

-The Thamshavn Railway was built to carry pyrites from the mines at Løkken.
-When opened in 1908, it was Norway's first electrified railway.
+The Thamshavn Railway was built to carry pyrite from the mines at Løkken.
+When it opened in 1908, it was Norway's first electrified railway.
 Today it is the world's oldest narrow gauge railway running on alternating current.
-Although initially the Thamshavn Railway was carrying passengers, from 1963 and until its demise in 1974, it was only used for goods transportation.
-Since 1982, however, the Thamshavn Railway has been restored, and today it is possible to travel by train between Løkken Verk and Bårdshaug in exactly the same carriages as in 1908.
-The vintage railway operates from May to September; over 11,800 passengers took the trip on the 25-kilometre line in 2008.
+Although initially the Thamshavn Railway was carrying passengers, from 1963 and until its demise in 1974, it was only used for transportating goods.
+The Thamshavn Railway was restored in 1982, and today it is possible to travel by train between Løkken Verk and Bårdshaug in exactly the same carriages as in 1908.
+The vintage railway operates from May to September; over 11,800 passengers took the trip on the 15-mile line in 2008.

 For all information regarding train travel in Norway see NSB.